JDGan/react-native-jdg-baidu-map/README.md

         ...
     }

+### Android is Not supported yet (sadly)

 ### Usage 使用方法

+import {
+  JDGMapView,
+  JDGMapTypes,
+  JDGMapModule,
+  JDGGeolocation,
-    import { MapView, MapTypes, MapModule, Geolocation } from 'react-native-baidu-map
+} from 'react-native-jdg-baidu-map';

-### Android is Not supported yet (sadly)